US Trade Deficit With China and Why It's So High

 What's Being Done

 President Donald Trump promised to lower the trade deficit with China.
 On March 1, 2018, he announced he would impose a 25 percent tariff on steel imports and a 10 percent tariff on aluminum.
 On July 6, Trump's tariffs went into effect for $34 billion of Chinese imports.
-China will retaliate immediately with tariffs on U.S. agricultural exports.
-Midwest farmers could be stuck with excess produce and livestock.
+China canceled all import contracts for soybeans.

-Trump's tariffs will raise the costs of imported steel, most off which is from China.
+Trump's tariffs has raised the costs of imported steel, most of which is from China.
 Trump's move comes a month after he imposed tariffs and quotas on imported solar panels and washing machines.
 China has become a global leader in solar panel production.
 The tariffs have depressed the stock market since they were announced.
-Analysts worry Trump's actions might start a trade war.

 The Trump administration is developing further anti-China protectionist measures, including more tariffs.
 It wants China to remove requirements that U.S. companies transfer technology to Chinese firms.
 China requires companies to do this to gain access to China's market.